 Tree root damage

 Over the years, roots have the main culprit behind cracking of foundations, and asphalt paving is no exception.
 Tree roots penetrate the soil deeply looking for essential nutrients and water.
 As the tree grows bigger, so do its roots.
 If you thought the nearby tree was far enough away from your paving, you may be shocked to see its right under your asphalt in what seems like no time at all.
 Sooner or later, it will start developing cracks inwards that spreads to the outer surface.
-The surface of the asphalt will soon develop cracks or potholes.
-If you notice these signs, please contact our repair company immediately!
+The surface of the asphalt will soon develop cracks or potholes, also it results in tree roots ruining driveway.
+If you notice these signs, please contact our repair company immediately for pothole repair!
+Don’t confuse on how to fix raised sidewalk, contact ADA Striping contractors who are ready to fix raised sidewalk.

 Oil spillage damage

 More often than not, oil spillage will occur, especially in a busy parking lot where there is a lot of car traffic.
+People often search on how to remove oil stains from concrete driveway.
 Research from some of the most reliable sources shows that oil spills cause damage by eating through and degrading asphalt.
-Therefore, upon noticing any oil coating, get our asphalt repair specialists to work on it before it becomes saturated.
+Therefore, upon noticing any oil coating, get our asphalt paving contractors who runs asphalt paving companies to work on it and service oil spill clean up driveway before it becomes saturated.
 If you wait too long, it will be difficult and costly to remove the oil and repair the damage!

 Water and direct sunlight